EdD in Learning Technologies FAQs

 Do I need a master's degree to apply to this program?

 Yes.
-All applicants must have a master’s degree from a regionally accredited college or university.
+All applicants to our EdD in Learning Technologies program must have a master's degree from a regionally accredited college or university.
 We do not require that applicants have a master's degree in a specific field; we take a holistic approach to application review.

 What is the required GPA?

-What professional experience is needed to apply for this program?
+What professional experience is needed to apply for the educational technology program?

 All applicants should have at least three years of work experience in a technology rich environment.
 Leadership experience is a plus.